 Blue Raspberry + Grape

 Preparing Your Hair for Kool-Aid Dye

-Before dying your hair, you should always wash and condition first.
+Before dying your hair, you should always wash and condition it first.
 Making sure your hair is clean and moisturized always ensures the best results.
-Washing and conditioning the hair is not necessary for the Kool Aid Hair Dye method, but it does help.
+Washing and conditioning the hair is not necessary for the Kool-Aid hair dye method, but it does help.